You are located in service: Multifactor Authentication (MFA)

 4. Login with a security key

-To use a security key for login with MFA, please proceed as follow:
+To use a security key for login with MFA, please proceed as follows:

 Step 1

-Insert the security key into the USB port of your device.
+Insert the security key into a USB port of your device.

 Step 2